ZenCPP/Zen/README.md

 You may consider Zen++ a standard library that isn't limited by the requirement of being backwards-compatible.
 Zen++ designed to be lightweight, fast and feature-complete, but without a stable ABI.
 This allows us to move faster than the STL is able to and fix inconsistencies much more easily.
-It's your job to keep in sync.

 ### What are the drawbacks?